bahmutov/dont-break/README.md

 ## Custom test command

 You can specify a custom test command per dependent module.
-Separate the name of the module from the test command using `:` For example, to run `grunt test` for `foo`, but default command for module `bar`, list in `.dont-break
+Separate the name of the module from the test command using `:` For example, to run `grunt test` for `foo-module-name`, but default command for module `bar-name`, list in `.dont-break` the following:

-    foo: grunt test
+    foo-module-name: grunt test
-    bar
+    bar-name

 ## Related